 Mary Catherine Bateson

-Mary Catherine Bateson is Professor Emerita at George Mason University.
-Her books include a memoir of her life with her parents Margaret Mead and Gregory Bateson called With a Daughter's Eye, as well as her bestselling book Composing a Life and, more recently, Composing a Further Life: The Age of Active Wisdom.
+Mary Catherine Bateson was Professor Emerita at George Mason University.
+Her books include a memoir of her life with her parents Margaret Mead and Gregory Bateson called With a Daughter's Eye, as well as her bestselling book Composing a Life.
+Most recently, she was the co-author of Thinking Race: Social Myths and Biological Realities.
+She died on Jan.
+2, 2021 in New Hampshire with her family.
+She was 81 years old.

 [music: “Seven League Boots” by Zoe Keating]